Cataldo Ambulance Service: Contract losses (2018–2025)

 Between 2018 and 2025, Cataldo lost or relinquished ten municipal 9-1-1 contracts; in several communities, officials cited response-time or compliance concerns.

 On May 30, 2018, Saugus awarded its contract to Armstrong Ambulance following a competitive process.
 Wenham ended its contract on August 31, 2020, after launching a town-run ambulance service.
 Newton selected Transformative Healthcare/Fallon (now Coastal Medical Transportation Systems) effective December 31, 2020, and Waltham moved to Armstrong on May 5, 2021.

 Danvers chose Northeast Regional Ambulance effective June 30, 2023.
 Wellesley terminated its contract and selected Coastal Medical Transportation Systems effective January 20, 2024.
 Stoneham named Armstrong as its new vendor effective June 30, 2024.
 Melrose discontinued its municipal ambulance on June 30, 2025, designating Armstrong as the primary provider; Cataldo had served as backup.
-In late 2025, Swampscott and Marblehead plan to transition primary ambulance service to Beauport Ambulance.
+In late 2025, Swampscott and Marblehead planned to transition primary ambulance service to Beauport Ambulance.

-As of July 2025, Cataldo retains municipal 9-1-1 contracts in Chelsea, Everett, Holyoke, Lynn, Malden, Newburyport, Peabody, Revere and Somerville.

 In July 2025, Cataldo was awarded the municipal 9‑1‑1 contract for Winthrop, effective September 8, 2025.
 The move marked a return to the community, which Cataldo had previously served for 23 years between 1986 and 2011.
 Town officials cited Cataldo's strong regional coverage and its plan to operate from an existing facility within Winthrop as key factors in the decision.

-Leadership

-Cataldo Ambulance Service remains a family-owned business under second-generation leadership.
-Dennis Cataldo serves as president and CEO, representing the second generation of the founding Cataldo family.
-Dennis serves as President of the Massachusetts Ambulance Association and as a member of the American Ambulance Association Board of Directors.

-Diana Cataldo, co-founder along with her late husband Bob, continues to serve as the company's treasurer and remains actively involved in operations.
-In 2024, she was recognized as one of the inaugural recipients of the Vanguard Award at the American Ambulance Association Conference.
+In January 2026, Cataldo was awarded the municipal 9-1-1 contract for Medford, effective January 19, 2026.
+This marked a massive win for Cataldo Ambulance obtaining a new contract that belonged to regional competitor Armstrong Ambulance for the last 25 years.
+This also came with outrage from Armstrong Ambulance union and City council as the Mayor and Fire Chief made this decision without their involvement.

+As of May 2026, Cataldo retains municipal 9-1-1 contracts in Boxford, Chelsea, Everett, Holyoke, Lawrence, Lynn, Malden, Medford, Newburyport, Peabody, Revere, Salem, Salisbury, Somerville, Wakefield, West Newbury and Winthrop.